What is Gestational Diabetes?

 The blood sugar levels for women who have gestational diabetes usually returns to normal.
 But, women who have had gestational diabetes during pregnancy have a higher risk of developing type 2 diabetes during their lifetime and their baby also experiences a higher risk of developing this illness.

 What treatment options are available for women with gestational diabetes?
 A healthy diet and lifestyle often will be able enough to control blood sugar levels.
-This doesn't mean you have to make drastic changes to your lifestyle.
+This doesn’t mean you have to make drastic changes to your lifestyle.
 But do take time to rest, sleep, and exercise regularly.
-If you are really worried, then you might want to check out diabetic supplies such as a glucose monitor to ensure that your blood sugar remains low.
+If you are really worried, then you might want to look into getting a glucose monitor to ensure that your blood sugar remains low.
 Also, consult your doctor regularly about your condition, and if the gestational diabetes worsens, your doctor may recommend that you insulin injections.

 Chat with other women about common pregnancy problems, like pregnancy obesity which can lead to gestational diabetes, in our pregnancy forum.